 Master of Leadership and Management in Health Care

-Make strategic changes to the healthcare system.
+Lead strategic changes in the healthcare system

 Become an ethical, effective health leader.
 Prepare for work in the public, private or not-for-profit sector.
 Understand strategic development, and help to work towards delivering culturally safe, resource-efficient health care.

 Australian Higher Education Loan Program (HELP)

 - 12 Feb 23

 Established in 1991 after amalgamating four eastern Australian Catholic tertiary institutes, Australian Catholic University now has seven campuses, from Brisbane to Melbourne and welcomes students of all beliefs.
 Specialising in arts, business, education, health sciences, law, theology and philosophy, ACU encourages its students to think critically and ethically and bring change to their communities and offer this online through Open Universities Australia.

 On successful completion of the Master of Leadership and Management in Health Care graduates should be able to:

 - LO1 Describe contemporary leadership and management strategies which can be applied within complex, dynamic healthcare environments to improve health outcomes